mistval/wrecker/README.md

 [![Build Status](https://travis-ci.com/mistval/wrecker.svg?branch=master)](https://travis-ci.com/mistval/wrecker) [![codecov](https://codecov.io/gh/mistval/wrecker/branch/master/graph/badge.svg)](https://codecov.io/gh/mistval/wrecker)

-An easy to use worker thread pool implementation.
+Worker threads without the work!

 ## Usage

 First define a module that contains the jobs you want to run in worker threads.
-Export an object whose keys are job names and whose values are functions that take zero or one arguments (the job argument).
+Export an object whose keys are job names and whose values are functions that take zero or one arguments.
 The functions can be async.
 For example:

 jobs.js
 ```js